 We received the support of over 500 individual investors.
 Why are so many people like you investing in SHE?

-We also received critical institutional support and commitments in 2016.
+We also received critical institutional support from these partners:

 The Envelope, Please